 Use our plasma stability assay to measure the degradation of your compounds in plasma.

 The plasma stability assay is one of Cyprotex's in vitro ADME screening services.
-Cyprotex deliver consistent, high quality data with cost-efficiency that comes from a highly automated approach.
+Cyprotex delivers consistent, high quality data with cost-efficiency that comes from a highly automated approach.

 2 compounds were incubated with either human and rat plasma, or dog and mouse plasma over 120 min.
 These compounds show clear differences in stability following incubations (Figure 1).
 These data may be useful in interpreting in vivo efficacy, toxicity and pharmacokinetic studies.